noahehall/theBookOfNoah/0current/virtualization/virtualbox.md

       - size: 80gb is good for long term machines

 - managing existing: everything is left/right clickable
+  - ensure your guest is shutdown to modify all settings
   - settings: alternatively you can click an option in the main screen
   - start: after you configure the VM settings, click to start the machine
     - normal: with a display